NengjieQu/Markdown/content/about.md

 ## Say hello

-Feel free to reach out if you are interested: nengjie_qu@mde.harcard.edu
+Feel free to reach out if you are interested: nengjie_qu@mde.harvard.edu